 “What we saw this fourth quarter, especially in Orlando, gives us even more conviction in the momentum that our theme parks will experience when we reach a sustainable recovery," said Roberts.
 "We may experience some near-term setbacks with the most recent pickup in COVID cases, but I'm optimistic as ever about the long-term trajectory of this very special business.”

-also in the works.
-The company has gone so far as to express its interest in expanding its holdings
+other projects also in the works.
+The company has gone so far as to express its interest in expanding its holdings.